 Employer branding is one of the most hotly discussed functions in HR today.
-Companies are committing significant resources and budgets to lift the perception of themselves as an employer of choice during these talent-scarce times.
+Companies are committing significant resources and budgets to enhance the perception of themselves as an employer of choice during these talent-scarce times.
 They understand that in today’s highly digitally shared world, having a strong brand is critical to talent acquisition and talent retention

 However, if you’re like many organizations, managing your employer brand may seem difficult and even intimidating.
 After all, brand management is typically the domain of marketers and not HR, so it’s a set of skills that doesn’t come naturally to human capital leaders.
 But that doesn’t mean you can’t develop an effective brand strategy on your own or undertake critical activities to support that strategy.
-In fact, organizations around the world are able to support their employer branding efforts with budgets large and small.
+In fact, organizations around the world are able to support their employer branding efforts with budgets small and large..

 You should be clear that your employer brand is the perception of workers and not customers, although sometimes they can be one and the same.
 This is especially true of consumer product companies.
 Regardless, the main objective of your employer branding strategy isn’t to sell your products or your corporate brand; that’s the role of your marketing department.
 That said, you shouldn’t regard employer branding as a standalone entity.
 It’s a part of your overall brand portfolio and should be supported in a consistent way as your other brands.